Overview

 1. Log into Galileo: Visit app.galileo.ai and log in.

-• Navigate to the Traces section
+• Go to the Traces section

-• Look for the weather_vibes_agent log stream
+• Look for your Log stream (e.g., weather_vibes_agent)

-• Click on a recent trace
+• Click on a recent trace to see the detailed execution flow

-3. Explore the Hierarchy: You’ll see a visualization showing:
+4. Explore the Hierarchy: You’ll see a visualization showing:

-• The workflow span
+• The workflow span (main agent logic)

-• Individual tool spans
+• Individual tool spans (weather, recommendations, YouTube)

-4. Analyze Performance: In the trace view, you can:
+5. Analyze Performance: In the trace view, you can:

 • See the execution time for each component

-• View the input and output data
+• View the input and output data for each tool

 • Identify any errors or warnings

-• Compare multiple runs
+• Compare multiple runs for performance trends

-5. Identify Optimization Opportunities: Look for:
+6. Identify Optimization Opportunities: Look for:

-• Slow API calls
+• Slow API calls that could benefit from caching

 • Bottlenecks in the workflow

-• Error patterns
+• Error patterns that need better handling

-• Response quality issues
+• Response quality issues that could be improved

-Extending the Agent
+Extending the agent

 Create a new tool file in the tools/ directory: